IP-CAM/Remita-Opencart-v.2.x-Payment-Gateway/README.md

 ### Setup

 1. Login to your OpenCart Admin(On your browser).
 Click on "Extensions > Payments" from the left hand menu

 2. Scroll to "Remita" and click Edit(button beside installation button)
 3. Enter the public key and secrete key (these can be found in the Remita Gateway Admin Panel --> https://login.remita.net/remita/registration/signup.spa
 4. Save the settings
-5. A success message is displayed on the screen, to show your plugin has been installed and the setup was successful.
+5. A success message is displayed on the screen to show your plugin has been installed and the setup was successful.